nicbuitr/StartDroneApp/README.md

        $ sudo python ./3_DroneSensor.py

 6. Set up Web App's parameters as desired or leave them as default.
-7. Update the IP at "MTC Container URL" to the one of your MTC server(Use ifconfig on terminal if on doubt), folders and port should be the same.
+7. Update the IP at "MTC Container URL" to the one of your MTC server (Use "ifconfig" on terminal if on doubt), folders and port should be the same.
 8. Tick "MTC & Scripts Running?" checkbox.
 9. Stand at a safe distance if using along with drone.
 10. Hit the "Start Drone" button.